SteHeRa/DEEPSEE/README.md

 </p>
 <br>

 DEEPSEE is an app designed to help scuba divers make informed decisions about their next dives and aims to replace the conventional divers log book.
-It aims to acheive this by providing a database of user submitted images with metadata of dives they have recently logged all packaged in a sleek and functional UI.
+It aims to acheive this by providing a database of user submitted images & metadata of dives that have been recently logged all packaged in a sleek and functional UI.

 ## Table of Contents